VirtusLab/scala-cli/website/docs/commands/fix.md

 scala-cli fix . --power --enable-built-in=false
 ```

+Both rule sets support the `--check` flag, which makes `fix` fail if any changes would have been applied,
+without actually changing anything.
+This is useful for CI.

 ## Built-in rules

 Currently, the only built-in rule is extraction of `using` directives into the `project.scala` configuration file.